Dog Skin Allergy Problems Require Dermatology Care

 Our veterinarians strive to provide our patients with the most current treatments and recommendations available in veterinary medicine.

-Dr. Jangi Bajwa is committed to a comprehensive workup on itchy, allergic dogs that helps lead to a cure or to formulate a tailor-made management plan for the patient.
-He is available for referral consultations at Hastings Vet Hospital if needed and for direct consultations through his dermatology practice VetDERM Clinic.
+We are committed to a comprehensive workup on itchy, allergic dogs that helps lead to a cure or to formulate a tailor-made management plan for the patient.

 Skin Allergy Testing to Help Diagnose and Treat Allergies